 Some artists do a shaded lip liner, which is very similar to ombre lip blush but gives a more defined outline.

 Image source: Instagram @luxedayspasoho

 Aquarelle lips are a form of lip blushing that gives a more subtle look, since the edges of the lips are not defined, and the technique gives a blended effect inspired by watercolor paintings.

 Some artists use this term, others don’t, so if you want this look, just explain you don’t want a defined outline.

 Image source: Instagram @marina_larechina

 The average lip blushing cost is around $600.

 You can find the treatment priced at lower than this, but you can also find artists who charge much more.

-The semi permanent lip blush is a very popular style of permanent makeup for the lips that gives very natural results.
-It’s done by blending PMU pigments in a customized shade into the skin of the lips, where it stays for up to 5 years.
+Permanent lip blush is a very popular style of permanent makeup for the lips that gives very natural results.
+It’s done by blending PMU pigments in a customized shade into the skin of the lips, where it stays for several years.

 The lip blush tattoo is a great option for anyone who wants to enhance their lips, give them the illusion of thickness, and fix any imperfections such as asymmetry or minor scars.